The symptoms of lactose intolerance will usually occur within a few hours of consuming food or drink that contains

-The severity of your symptoms and when you begin to experience them will depend on the amount of lactose that you have eaten or drunk.
+The severity of your symptoms and when you begin to experience them will depend on the amount of lactose that you have consumed.

-The amount of lactose that it takes to start your symptoms will vary from person to person.
+The amount of lactose that it takes to cause your symptoms will vary from person to person.
 For example, some people may still be able to drink a small glass of milk without triggering any symptoms, while others may not even be able to have milk in their tea.

 The symptoms of lactose intolerance can be similar to those of other conditions, so it's important to see a GP for a medical diagnosis if you think you or your child may be lactose intolerant.

 For example, the symptoms above can also be caused by:

 – a long-term disorder that affects the digestive system

 milk protein intolerance – an adverse reaction to the protein in milk from cows (not the same as a milk allergy)